 While tattooed colors may initially simulate the exact color and tone desired, they will not always remain a perfect match.
-Your own skin will vary, depending on exposure to heat, cold, sun, and circulatory changes.
-Cosmetic tattooing procedures are affected by the canvas they're performed on, your skin.
+Your skin will vary, depending on exposure to heat, cold, sun, and circulatory changes.
+Cosmetic Tattooing procedures are affected by the canvas they're performed on, your skin.

-Use a mild soap and non-oily moisturizer for several days prior to your procedure and eat well before your appointment.
+Use a mild soap and non-oily moisturizer for several days prior to your appointment, and eat well before the appointment.

-Do NOT take aspirin, aspirin-containing medications, or other blood-thinning medications, fish oil, Niacin, Vitamin E and/or Ibuprofen (Advil), unless medically necessary, for two weeks prior to your procedure and two days after your procedure.
+Do NOT take aspirin, aspirin-containing medications, or other blood-thinning medications, fish oil, Niacin, Vitamin E and/or Ibuprofen (Advil), unless medically necessary, for two weeks prior to your appointment and two days afterward.

-Do NOT take any pain killers or tranquilizers or Benedryl prior to any procedure.
+Do NOT take any pain killers or tranquilizers or Benedryl prior to your appointment.
 Use Tylenol if you need pain relief.

 Note that pain and tenderness while on your menstrual cycle is heightened.
 I recommend scheduling any procedure completely away from that week!

 You have to be off Accutane for 6 months.

-Any tweezing or waxing or tinting should be done at least 3 days prior to the procedure.
-Do not resume any form of hair removal for at least two weeks, tinting may be done 30 days after the procedure.
+Any tweezing or waxing or tinting should be done at least 3 days prior to your appointment.
+Do not resume any form of hair removal for at least ten days, tinting may be done 30 days after the procedure.

 Avoid having Cosmetic Tattooing done within months of an important life event, such as a wedding.
 Procedures may take longer than expected to be complete under some circumstances.

-Do NOT have a tan/sunburn on your face prior to your procedure.
-The tan will exfoliate taking color with it as it fades & will also heal the pigment darker than expected.
+Do NOT have a tan/sunburn on your face prior to your appointment.
+The tan will exfoliate, taking color with it as it fades & will also heal the pigment darker than expected.
 If you show up to your appointment with a dark tan or sunburn, you will be required to reschedule and your deposit will be forfeited.